Onelinerhub/onelinerhub/php/foreach_alphabet.md

 }
 ```

-- range('a', 'z') - will generate array with all alphabet letters
+- `range('a', 'z')` - will generate array with all alphabet letters
-- echo $letter; - code to manipulate each letter
+- `echo $letter;` - code to manipulate each letter

+group: alphabet